May 15, 2026

 Basic steps when filing an application with the LTB. - How to Serve a Landlord or Tenant with Documents

-Explains the correct timelines and methods for serving notices and applications to a landlord or tenant. - Important Information about Your Hearing
+Explains the correct timelines and methods for serving notices and applications to a landlord or tenant. - Information about Applications for a Rent Increase Above the Guideline

 How a landlord can apply to the LTB for a rent increase above the yearly guideline and how the LTB reviews these applications, including the hearing process. - Issues a Tenant can Raise at a Hearing about a Landlord’s Application for Non-payment of Rent